noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/how_to_emit_event.md

 If the decryption fails, the specific log will be discarded.

 For the PXE to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
 Aztec.nr enables smart contract developers to design custom notes, meaning developers can also customize how a note's note hash and nullifier should be computed.
 Because of this customizability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an PXE needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
-This is done by a function called `compute_note_hash_and_nullifier`, which is automatically injected into every contract when compiled.
+This is done by a function called `compute_note_hash_and_optionally_a_nullifier`, which is automatically injected into every contract when compiled.

 ## Encrypted Events